afterwind-io/comcat/README.md

 - Broadcast messages to all tabs;
 - Keep **one and only one** connection alive across tabs;

-With the unique characteristics of [`SharedWorker`][mdn-sharedworker], `Comcat` can automatically reconnect if the tab owns the connecton is closed or even crashed.
+With the unique characteristics of [`SharedWorker`][mdn-sharedworker], `Comcat` can automatically reconnect if the tab owns the connection is closed or even crashed.
 If you are keen on how it is accomplished, please refer to [How it works](#how-it-works).

 ## Get Started